 Skip to main content

 Insurance credentialing is an important, intricate process that results in you becoming a “paneled,” in-network provider for a health insurance plan.
-Credentialing can offer your behavioral health practice more customers and revenue, but it can take several months or longer and involve many frustrations and hurdles.
+Credentialing can help your behavioral health practice bring in more patients and more revenue, but it can take several months or longer and involve many frustrations and hurdles.
 In this article, we will explain how to get credentialed with insurance companies using the three most common methods.

 Understanding Credentialing